The Diabolical Duo

 Within seconds, the recorder went completely silent.
 I was floundering keeping Earl upright and now I was flying solo.
 I looked back at Robert John in terror as I realized our ruse was failing and coming to an abrupt end.

-I began to improvise with my own wailing and painful screams.
+I began to improvise with my own painful banshee screams.
 I flailed Earl’s arms wildly and even pushed his torso against the screen door.
 Any illusions of invoking fear melted in contrast to my Dad’s stoic defiance.

 Feeling the life force of my plan evaporate right before my eyes; I slammed Earl against the screen door and manufactured a snarly growl.
 Dad did not flinch.
 I backed Earl up and again hurled him six inches up against the screen door, which made my Dad step back.
 I was looking for an exit strategy and creating a last-ditch diversion.